aliahmadcse/creator-corner/api/README.md

-# Creator Corner

-The idea here is to build a platform similar to [Producthunt](https://producthunt.com/).
+# The API for user authentication